ritza-co/replit-docs-2/docs/tutorials/00-overview.md

 #### [Lesson 27: Building tic-tac-toe with WebSocket and Kaboom.js](/tutorials/build-tictactoe-with-websockets-kaboom)

-Build a 2-player online tic-tac-toe game using a [Node.js](https://nodejs.org/en/) server, [Socket.IO](https://socket.io) for realtime gameplay across the internet and Kaboom.js as the game engine.
+Build a 2-player online tic-tac-toe game using a [Node.js](https://nodejs.org/en/) server, [Socket.IO](https://socket.io) for real time gameplay across the internet and Kaboom.js as the game engine.

 #### [Lesson 28: Build a team technical challenge website with `replit.web`](/tutorials/technical-challenge-site)